vatpac-technology/sops/docs/2607-update/ARL.md

     - Assigned a STAR; and
     - Assigned `A080`

-All other aircraft coming from GAH CTA must be **Heads-up** Coordinated to SY TCU prior to **20nm** from the boundary.
+All other aircraft coming from ARL CTA must be **Heads-up** Coordinated to SY TCU prior to **20nm** from the boundary.

 #### Departures
 Voiceless for all aircraft:

 - Assigned the lower of `F280` or the `RFL`; and
-- that enter GAH airspace via any of the *Green Shaded Corridors* below.
+- that enter ARL airspace via any of the *Green Shaded Corridors* below.

 <figure markdown>
 ![SY TCU Voiceless Coordination Corridors](img/sytcucoordgate.png){ width="700" }
   <figcaption>SY TCU Voiceless Coordination Corridors</figcaption>
 </figure>

-All other aircraft going to GAH CTA will be **Heads-up** Coordinated by SY TCU.
+All other aircraft going to ARL CTA will be **Heads-up** Coordinated by SY TCU.

 ### Enroute
 As per [Standard coordination procedures](../../../controller-skills/coordination/#enr-enr), Voiceless, no changes to route or CFL within **50nm** to boundary.

-### GAH Internal
+### ARL Internal
 As per [Standard coordination procedures](../../../controller-skills/coordination/#enr-enr), Voiceless, no changes to route or CFL within **50nm** to boundary.

 ### TW ADC